-four-byte-integer Specify a DHCP option value as a four bytes integer hexadecimal Specify the DHCP option value as a hexadecimal number ip-address-list Specify the DHCP option value as a list of IP addresses, separated by spaces one-byte-integer Specify the DHCP option value as a one byte integer text Specify the DHCP option value as a text string two-byte-integer Specify the DHCP option value as a two bytes integer unsigned-four-byte-integer Specify the DHCP option value as an unsigned four bytes integer unsigned-one-byte-integer Specify the DHCP option value as an unsigned one byte integer unsigned-two-byte-integer Specify the DHCP option value as an unsigned two bytes integer value is the value to assign to the option.
+four-byte-integer Specify a DHCP option value as a four bytes integer hexadecimal Specify the DHCP option value as a hexadecimal number ip-address-list Specify the DHCP option value as a list of IP addresses, separated by spaces one-byte-integer Specify the DHCP option value as a one byte integer two-byte-integer Specify the DHCP option value as a two bytes integer unsigned-four-byte-integer Specify the DHCP option value as an unsigned four bytes integer unsigned-one-byte-integer Specify the DHCP option value as an unsigned one byte integer unsigned-two-byte-integer Specify the DHCP option value as an unsigned two bytes integer value is the value to assign to the option.
 The value must match the type specified in type.